contsili/meg-pipeline/docs/source/2-operationprotocol/meg-operationprotocol.rst

         - Phone
     - If the subject arrives with make-up, ask him/her to completely remove it
     - Ask the participant to put their phone on Airplane mode
+    - Put your own phone and all other phones in the MEG lab on airplane mode
+    - Call the security guard on `85849` and ask them to turn off their walkie-talkies for the duration of the experiment

 #.
 Perform the FastScan laser head scan
     - Capping the participant